 If you are looking for a quick approximate answer to the question “how much power does a laptop use?” then the best answer we can give you is that on average, a laptop with a 15-inch screen will consume around 50 to 60 watts per hour.
 This is an estimate as there are different factors that you need to consider.

 Every laptop model is different and if you want an exact figure, then you need to examine the components in it.
 We will cover all of this later on in this guide.
 The good news is that laptops are not “energy hungry,” so any model that you use should be light on power consumption.

 What you need to consider

 With new laptop models coming out all of the time, manufacturers are utilizing new technologies to minimize power consumption.
-They are making specific changes, which do not impair the use of the laptop but result in less watts consumed by the machine.
+They are making specific changes, which do not impair the use of the laptop but result in fewer watts consumed by the machine.
 The amount of power that laptops consume will definitely improve in the future.

 You need to be aware that the type of laptop that you use will determine the amount of power it consumes.
-If you connect a lot of external hardware to your laptop, such as external hard drives, web cams, and so on, then it is going to increase the power consumption.
+If you connect a lot of external hardware to your laptop, such as external hard drives, webcams, and so on, then it is going to increase the power consumption.
 So let’s take a look at the factors that affect power consumption with a laptop.

 Workstations and gaming machines

 A basic laptop for general use will consume between 50 to 60 watts each hour.
 If you have a high-end workstation or use a gaming laptop, then the amount of energy consumed will be significantly more than this.

 Some of the higher specified workstations and gaming laptops can consume more than 100 watts per hour.
 These kinds of laptops generate a lot of heat and if you have one of these, we recommend that you use a stand with cooling fans to keep it cool.
 When you charge these types of laptops, you will consume even more power.